 It’s time for a reckoning in planning.
 The public doesn’t like us and evidently we don’t like us either.
 None of this is going to change unless we have a frank discussion about the direction of the profession.
 Planning, and planners, have much to offer.
 The first step is to liberate ourselves from the arrogant and damaging excesses of planning at its “peak.”
 Megaprojects and root-and-branch revitalization have wreaked havoc on our cities; and attempts at comprehensive zoning and land planning and have devolved into a faustian bargain of more employment for planners in exchange for a life of fighting with members of the public, managing process, and filing paperwork.
 We are forcing ourselves to do work that we aren’t very good at, dictated by special interests, and against the wishes of the general public.
 Recall one of Brendanawicz’ final, miserable scenes on the show: Ron Swanson asks for a permit to build a shed, and Brendanawicz proceeds to pick apart his code violations.

 In place of this tattered, cynicism-breeding planning we need a new liberal conception of the planner.
 Planning must be reframed as an intellectual adventure, a field in which the great planner accepts her epistemological limitations in the realm of land uses and densities and instead aims to understand, monitor, and report on the natural and unpredictable change underway in her city.
-Such a planner studies first real estate markets, environmental science, and urban design and second (if at all) familiarizes herself with binders of yesteryear’s soul-crushing regulation.
+Such a planner studies first real estate markets, environmental science, and urban design.
 This new planner, humbled but not incapacitated, should enjoy broad latitude to boldly plan out a flexible framework for infrastructure growth; she empowers, rather than resists, the organic development of cities, emphasizing the creation of beautiful and useful public spaces along the way.
 Above all, such a planner might emerge as a public intellectual; unafraid to take a stance, to explain her decisions on blogs and podcasts, and to educate (and learn from) the public about cities.
 The planning profession is about to enter Season Three.
 Will we adapt or be cut?

 For future content and discussion, follow me on Twitter at @mnolangray.